-The main forms of variable remuneration for the EDs are:
+The main forms of variable remuneration for EDs are:

-- Annual Bonus: Awards are based on performance in the year.
-Performance is assessed against a range of relevant financial, employee customer and risk targets designed to incentivise the achievement of our strategy as well as individual strategic objectives.
-Targets are set annually and pay-out levels are determined based on performance against those targets.
-A significant proportion of any bonus awarded is deferred into shares which vest in three equal annual tranches; and - Long Term Incentive Plan (LTIP): Shares are awarded which vest over a three year period, in some cases dependent on the achievement of performance conditions over that period.
+- Annual bonus: Performance is assessed annually against a range of relevant financial, employee, customer and risk targets designed to incentivise the achievement of strategy as well as individual strategic objectives.
+A significant proportion of any bonus award is deferred into shares which vest in three equal tranches.
+Cash and deferred awards are subject to malus and clawback; and - Long Term Incentive Plan ("LTIP"): Shares are awarded which vest over a three-year period, in some cases dependent on the achievement of performance conditions over that period, such as growth in operating earnings per share.